Datto vs. Intronis / Barracuda. Know the pros and cons.

-Datto entered the game in 2007 and has quickly become one of the leading names in backup.
-Founded by Austin McChord, the company offers fully unified continuity solutions that consist of local backup hardware, backup software and cloud infrastructure.
+Datto entered the game in 2007 and quickly became one of the leading names in backup.
+Founded by Austin McChord, the company is now part of Kaseya and offers fully unified continuity solutions that consist of local backup hardware, backup software and cloud infrastructure.
 Each of those components is built by Datto to create a tighter integration that is ready to go out of box.

 Datto’s two flagship backup solutions are:

 - Datto SIRIS: SIRIS is Datto’s high-performance business continuity solution, providing all-in-one protection with an onsite BDR appliance and cloud backup via the Datto Cloud in one integrated stack.